rabbitwaltz/yumeyoume/cheatsheet.md

 1. and then given some homework
 2. make a cheatsheet
 3. figure out how to use ```
-4. it's called a backtick!
+4. it's called a fence!
 ```

 An unordered list: